Frugal Babe

 UPDATE, October 2009: We’ve been in our new home now for nearly four months.
 We decided at the beginning of the year that we were serious about trying to live as self-sufficiently as possible, and started searching for a home with a larger yard.
 By moving out of the city to a small town, we were able to buy a house with a 3/4 acre yard for the same price that we sold our suburban home.
 We spent the summer settling into our new place, planting an orchard and berry patch, digging garden beds, and dreaming big dreams for our small-town farm.

-Aside from reading everything I can find about personal finance and acting as our family CFO, I love to mountain bike, run, hike, snowboard, snowshoe (pretty much anything active and outdoors will do) and scrapbook.
+Aside from reading everything I can find about personal finance and acting as our family CFO, I love to mountain bike, run, hike, snowboard, snowshoe (pretty much anything active and outdoors will do), and hang out with my three guys.

-You can email me at babe at frugalbabe dot com
+You can email me at babe @ frugalbabe.com

 Thanks for reading, and happy savings!